Ghani named Afghan president-elect after deal to end election dispute

 “The six-month election deadlock damaged life for Afghans,” Kabul resident Mohammad Alim said.
 “We didn’t have normal sleep, investors fled from Afghanistan, people were worried about their future ... but today people are relaxed and happy.”

-Besides the difficulties of forging an effective government after so much acrimony, Afghanistan’s new administration faces huge challenges in fighting an emboldened Taliban-led insurgency that is launching near-daily attacks across the country.

-It will also face significant difficulty in improving the lives of Afghans who face hard times as tax revenues plummet, aid flows fall and contracts with the NATO-led coalition dry up with most foreign troops leaving by the end of the year.
+But the government will face significant difficulty in improving the lives of Afghans who face hardship as tax revenues plummet, aid flows fall and contracts with the NATO-led force dry up with most foreign troops leaving by the end of the year.

-The accord signed on Sunday was the finalisation of a broader power-sharing structure brokered by U.S. Secretary of State John Kerry, who swiftly welcomed its signing.
+The accord signed on Sunday was the finalization of a broader power-sharing structure brokered by U.S. Secretary of State John Kerry, who welcomed its signing.

-Speaking in New York before the start of U.N. meetings, Kerry said the naming of a new Afghan president was an opportunity to sign a bilateral security agreement with the United States.
+Speaking in New York before the start of U.N. meetings, Kerry said the naming of a new president was an opportunity to sign a bilateral security agreement (BSA) with the United States.

-“They have joined together in a unity government that offers a huge opportunity for progress in Afghanistan, for the signing of the BSA in a week or so, inauguration next week for the new president, and importantly for a real program of unity and reform to be implement on behalf of the people of Afghanistan,” Kerry said before a meeting with his French counterpart.
+“(The deal) offers a huge opportunity for progress in Afghanistan, for the signing of the BSA in a week or so, inauguration next week for the new president,” Kerry said before a meeting with his French counterpart.

 One of Ghani’s first acts would be to sign the long-delayed security agreement as he has previously declared support for the pact to allow a small force of foreign troops to remain in Afghanistan after 2014.